 Equally as important are the health risks of inhaling welding fumes.

 Even if employers comply with the appropriate OSHA Permissible Exposure Limits (PELs), welding fume exposure can damage worker health, including both short term (acute) effects and long term (chronic) effects.
-OSHA admits that compliance does not guarantee welding work will protect the welders from health problems.
+OSHA admits that compliance does not guarantee freedom from health problems.

 It’s true that you don’t see many welders who make it to retirement age as a welder.
-They either change professions before they reach retirement age, or they end up on disability due to cataracts, back problems or respiratory complications such as COPD, chronic bronchitis, or even lung caner (hexavalent chromium).
+They either change professions before they reach retirement age, or they end up on disability due to cataracts, back problems or respiratory complications such as COPD, chronic bronchitis, or even lung cancer.
+It is important to note that in 2016 OSHA developed a new standard for hexavalent chromium because it can cause lung cancer.

 Welding Fume Exposure-Acute Effects

-The most common acute effect of exposure to intense welding fume is called Metal Fume Fever with symptoms similar to the common flu: chills, low level fever, fatigue, nausea, sore throat, body aches and pains usually lasting 24 hours.
-Zinc, the coating used in galvanized metal, is often associated with Metal Fume Fever but most other forms of welding fume exposure have also been implicated.
+The most common acute effect of exposure to intense welding fume is called Metal Fume Fever with symptoms similar to the common flu: chills, low-level fever, fatigue, nausea, sore throat, body aches, and pains usually lasting 24 hours.
+Zinc, the coating used in galvanized metal, is often associated with Metal Fume Fever.

 Chronic Illnesses Attributable to Welding Including Cancer, COPD, Tremors, Chronic Bronchitis

-There is a variety of components of welded materials and welding methods that may have chronic detrimental effects, including permanent disability, to welders.
-They include Lead (Pb), Cadmium (Cd), Beryllium (Be), Mercury (Hg), fluorides from fluxes, Iron (Fe), Nickel (Ni), Copper (Cu), Aluminum (Al), and of course Carbon Monoxide (CO) and Carbon Dioxide (CO2).
+There are a variety of components of welding materials that may have chronic detrimental effects, including permanent disability, to welders.
+They include Lead (Pb), Cadmium (Cd), Beryllium (Be), Mercury (Hg), Zinc (Zn) fluorides from fluxes, Iron (Fe), Cobalt (CO), Nickel (Ni), Copper (Cu), Manganese (Mn), Titanium (Ti), Antimony (Sb), Molybdenum (MO), Vanadium (V), Aluminum (Al), and of course Carbon Monoxide (CO) and Carbon Dioxide (CO2).

 In addition to the toxic effects of excessive exposures to each of these agents, there is the collective effect of exposure to all of the welding emissions which ultimately may result in contracting Chronic Obstructive Pulmonary Disease (COPD).
 The two most recognized components of COPD are Chronic Bronchitis and Emphysema.
 Most often, welders diagnosed with COPD have chronic bronchitis.
 (Of course, smoking history can have a significant effect on development and aggravation of COPD with the most likely effect being emphysema.)